Addo Elephant National Park in Spring

 Addo in the Spring.
 The flowers are out in the Karoo.

 A two night visit to the second largest National Park in South Africa about 300 km from East London was a delight.
 With summer approaching we packed out tents and trailer and headed down the coast to visit the Addo Elephant National Park.
-Two years ago we took our daughter and grandson Zac to the park for a similar visit and it was now time to do a revisit.
+Some years ago we took our daughter and grandson Zac to the park for a similar visit and it was now time to do a revisit.

 The Karoo vegetation was out in splendor with fields of yellow and purple flowers enjoying a backdrop of green mixed bush that provides ample food for the large herds of Elephants that roam here.
 Some large Kruger National Park bull elephants have recently been introduced to enrich the breeding population.
 The park is also important in that it has a large herd of Cape Buffalo, animals endangered in other parks because of bovine illnesses.